-In my previous article on why you should curate your beliefs and values, I shared that you should focus less on the money side of things, but improving the quality of your beliefs and values.
+In my previous article on why you should curate your beliefs and values, I shared that you should focus less on the money side of things, but on improving the quality of your beliefs and values.

 Improving the quality of your beliefs and values affect your wealth in a good way and it also leads to a change in your identity.

 The way to do that is to be deliberate in your attention and actions.

 The trick here is you need to be aware that when your attention wanders to this shopping, easy and fun stuff, it is not good for you.

 You have to view yourself from a third party, have a trigger that you are doing it and pull away from it.